peaceissa/alx-higher_level_programming/README.md

-# Holberton School Higher-level Programming Track
+# ALX Higher-level Programming Track

 ## Description

-At Holberton School, we learn by doing.
+At ALX, we learn by doing.
 We have projects everyday that we have to push on GitHub in order for an automatic review to be done.

 This repository contains directories each corresponding to a high-level language project.